The aging process

 What drew me to the field of Geriatric Care is the seniors themselves.
 I always enjoyed listening to their "stories".
 I found wisdom and many of life's most important lessons reflected within their personal tales.

 I also became keenly aware of how much society has changed with regard to our elders.
 Different generations within families are now living separately, rather than in one multi-generational home.
 Many elders have loving, concerned adult children who are still working, or who live too far away to directly care for their loved one.
 Seniors are also living so much longer that their children may nearly be elders themselves when their parents need greater assistance to remain at home.

 With seniors living longer, frequently living alone, and with members of their extended families unable to provide adequate support and care, where can they find help?
 That's where I come in.

-In short, a GCC specializes in all aspects of elder care: safety, transportation, nutrition, medication, shopping and support.
-As an RN, I bring added value to the GCC role through my knowledge of diseases, the disease process, and each disease's natural trajectory.
+In short, a GCM specializes in all aspects of elder care: safety, transportation, nutrition, medication, shopping and support.
+As an RN, I bring added value to the GCM role through my knowledge of diseases, the disease process, and each disease's natural trajectory.
 My medical/nursing perspective is an invaluable tool in obtaining the right care at the right time for your loved one.

-My approach to care management is to be a compassionate advocate for the elder and his or her family.
+My approach to Geriatric Care Management is to be a compassionate advocate for the elder and his or her family.
 First and foremost, I LISTEN to my senior clients.
 What are their wishes?
 How do they envision themselves living in their remaining years?